sphuber/AEP/001_file_repository_improvement/readme.md

 ## Detailed Explanation

 ### Properly abstract the concept of the repository
-Currently the intregration of the repository is tightly coupled to the implementation of the ORM.
+Currently the integration of the repository is tightly coupled to the implementation of the ORM.
 This makes it difficult to provide different repository implementations.
 The first step then would be to abstract the repository concept and write a generic interface to list, create, get and delete objects in it.
 Since it is envisioned that solutions will be implemented that are not necessarily file system based, it is important that the interface does not implicitcly bake-in file-system-only concepts.